 Have you ever made a mistake you just couldn’t move past?

-Maybe you overslept for one of the biggest job interviews of your life.
+Maybe you overslept for one of the biggest job interview of your life.

-Maybe you went back to your toxic ex when you knew he would just hurt you again.
+Maybe you went back to your toxic ex when you knew they would just hurt you again.